 Allegany is a decidedly white-collar village, with fully 90.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Allegany is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Allegany who work in management occupations (14.63%), office and administrative support (11.88%), and sales jobs (11.33%).

-As is often the case in a small village, Allegany doesn't have a public transportation system that people use for their commute.
+Allegany is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Allegany ranks among the highest in the nation.
 Of the 25-and-older adult population in Allegany, 46.68% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.